Onshino Tabako: Package

 In 1982, packages were made for ten, 20, 50, and 100 cigarettes.
 The tobacco for the Imperial Household Agency was called Special Tobacco No. 2 and contained the chrysanthemum crest on a white background.
 Since 1968, the 14 petal chrysanthemum package, Special Tobacco No. 3 was produced for the relatives of the emperor.

 Factories and production

 All Onshino Tabako were produced in several factories in the Tokyo Prefecture.
 Before 1945, no other persons were permitted to enter the production room, while workers were fastidiously checked for health.
 In 1973, six or seven veteran workers produced it, making all the tobacco and packaging it by hand.

 During the Pacific War, the yearly production amounted to 1 to 2 million cigarettes, and between 1945 and 1965, less than 100,000 cigarettes.
 Since 1968, cigarettes with filter tips began to be produced, about 300,000 cigarettes yearly.

 Onshino Cigars

-Not only cigarettes, but also cigars were produced which had a decorated ring chrysanthemum crest, with 25 to each small wooden box.
-The leaves were produced in Sumatra and Havana.
-The production of cigars started in 1939, while the exclusive cigars for Emperor Taishō started earlier in 1917.
-In 1945, 4,000 cigars were produced.
-This was peak production.
-Between 1945 and 1982, an average of 2,500 cigars were produced.
+Besides cigarettes, Sumatra and Havana cigars bearing a decorated ring chrysanthemum crest were produced in a box of 25.
+The production of cigars started in 1939, while those exclusively for Emperor Taishō started earlier in 1917.
+Between 1945 and 1982, an average of 2,500 cigars were made annually, peaking at 4,000 in 1945.